noudadrichem/keycapsets.com/readme.md

     npm install
     npm run dev

-Note: If you are running on Windows run install --noptional flag (i.e. `npm install`) which will skip installing fsevents.
+Note: If you are running on Windows run install --optional flag (i.e. `npm install`) which will skip installing fsevents.

-## Building and deploying in production

-If you wanted to run this site in production, you should install modules then build the site with `yarn build` and run it with `npm start`:

-    npm install
-    npm run build
-    npm start

-You should run `npm run build` again any time you make changes to the site.

-Note: If you are already running a webserver on port 80 (e.g. Macs usually have the Apache webserver running on port 80) you can still start the example in production mode by passing a different port as an Environment Variable when starting (e.g. `PORT=3000 yarn start`).